top of page

 Target Species / Competition Categories

 There are nine categories in which anglers will compete.
-Three individual species categories (striped bass, bluefish and hard tails - false albacore or bonito) for both fly and spin fishing, a 'slam' category, which combines the largest fish of each species, and a team category, which combines the two largest fish of each species caught by the team.
+Three individual species categories (striped bass, bluefish and hard tails - false albacore, bonito or spanish mackerel) for both fly and spin fishing, a 'slam' category, which combines the largest fish of each species, and a team category, which combines the two largest fish of each species caught by the team.

-Cash prizes will be awarded to the top anglers in each category as well as to the top team.
+Prizes will be awarded to the top anglers in each individual species category, top three anglers in each slam categories (assuming more than one species is caught) as well as to the top team.

 For the individual striped bass and bluefish categories, anglers will combine the length of their two largest fish in each species.

-The individual hard tail category will be determined by the number of false albacore and bonito landed by each individual - the length of false albacore & bonito does count for slam categories, so measuring large ones is needed.
+The individual hard tail category will be determined by the number of false albacore, bonito or spanish mackerel landed by each individual - the length of false albacore & bonito does count for slam categories, so measuring large ones is needed.

 For the slam category, anglers will measure the sum of the length of their single largest fish in each species category.
-For both the individual and team slam categories, if all four species are caught, the largest of each can be added to your total (striped bass, bluefish, false albacore and bonito).
+For both the individual and team slam categories, if all four species are caught, the largest of each can be added to your total (striped bass, bluefish, false albacore, bonito and spanish mackerel).

 For the team competition, anglers will measure the sum of the length of the two largest fish landed by any member of the team in each species category.
-For both the individual and team slam categories, if all four species are caught, the largest of each can be added to your total (striped bass, bluefish, false albacore and bonito).
+If no teams land a fish from each category (blue, bass, hard tail), the team with the largest combined length for the two categories that were landed will be named champion.
+For both the individual and team slam categories, if all four species are caught, the largest of each can be added to your total (striped bass, bluefish, false albacore, bonito and spanish mackerel).